oskarsinger/hosinger/weekly_progress.md

     2. repeat with the other meta-algorithm mentioned in the Joulani paper
     3. implement Kareem's idea and start toying around with my own solutions until I find something that works.

-* For Yaya's project, I'd like to have prototypes of the non-Gaussian and online CCA running on data from UCI ML repo before we get the project data.
+* For Yaya's project, I'd like to have prototypes of the measure-transformed and online CCA before we get the project data.
+I think I can start implementation pretty soon as I am starting to understand CCA much better.

 ####Questions
 * @Al:
     * You mentioned that there are only 20-30 people in Yaya's data set.
 Is that going to cause problems for a heterogeneous population model?
+    * Or is our 'population' for which the CCA is intended more abstract than the literal population of human subjects?
+    * Do we know anything about the structure of Yaya's data matrix?
+There seems to be some good literature on how to modify CCA computations to take advantage of matrix structure.